splunk/public-o11y-docs/admin/notif-services/webhook.rst

 Step 1: Create a webhook
 ===========================

-Create a webhook that listens for and receives Observability Cloud alert notification requests.
+Create a webhook that listens for and receives Splunk Observability Cloud alert notification requests.

 Your webhook must use a secure (HTTPS) connection and must support Transport Layer Security (TLS) 1.2 or higher.

 To help secure your webhook, establish a shared secret string.
 When you create the webhook notification integration, you enter this string in one of the input fields.
-Observability Cloud uses the string as part of a cryptographic algorithm that generates a unique message code for your notification.
-Observability Cloud then inserts the code in the header of the outgoing webhook notification request.
+Splunk Observability Cloud uses the string as part of a cryptographic algorithm that generates a unique message code for your notification.
+Splunk Observability Cloud then inserts the code in the header of the outgoing webhook notification request.
 When your code receives the request, use the same algorithm, including the shared secret string, to generate a code.
 If the codes are identical, the the request to your webhook is secure and valid.